-The Town of Perinton Wildlife Management Policy authorizes licensed/registered individuals to bow hunt on select town Properties.
-There is no hunting of ANY town land without a permit.
+The Town of Perinton Wildlife Management Program authorizes licensed/registered individuals to bow hunt on select town Properties.
+There is no hunting of ANY town own land without a Town issued permit.
 The properties within the program are the only town properties that can be hunted, and through the program only.

 Purpose